-Jennifer has created an inspiring and imaginative domain for herself, with her edgy, sharp, and irreplaceable ways of creating masterpieces without any use of technology.
+Jennifer has created an inspiring and imaginative domain for herself with her edgy, sharp, and irreplaceable ways of creating masterpieces without using technology.

 You worked with Katy Perry!
 How was that?
 What was it you did for her?
 She was rehearsing in LA while I was painting in NYC.
 I worked with her stylist, Johnny Wujek, on her performance outfit for the 2010 American Music Awards and another performance outfit for the Grammy nomination’s outdoor winter performance.

 Johnny had some concepts in mind, and I took some of his ideas and created 5 or 6 different rough sketches for each look.

 We mixed and matched elements of each illustration to come up with the final designs to send to the team of seamstresses.

 It was wild to see my artwork come to life on television!
 The winter outfit was challenging since we had to ensure she was glamorous yet warm enough to perform.

 I solved that problem by creating a cape to wear right before the performance and silvery snowflake gloves that kept her hands warm.
 Sometimes designs need to be practical as well as ultra-glamorous!

 Do you have any upcoming major projects?
 “Yes, I’ve got DVDs coming out this month- How to Paint Fashion Illustrations & How to Paint Fashion Faces!
 I filmed them back in January; I just got a stack of them a few days ago.

 I’ll be doing a lot of promotional giveaways around them, I appreciate all the online fans who follow my work, so it’s fun to give them something back.
 I’ve spent the winter writing and illustrating a step-by-step fashion illustration book, which will be out on F+W Media in November.